Germany entry requirements for Austria passport holders

 Proof of accommodation

-Carry a hotel confirmation, hostel booking, or a formal invitation from your host in Germany.
-Officers rarely ask for it, but having it ready avoids delays.Recommended
+Carry a hotel confirmation, hostel booking, or an invitation letter from your host with their address and contact details.
+Officers rarely ask for it, but having it ready avoids delays at the counter.Recommended

 Proof of funds